-6.10 Young Carers
+6.11 Young Carers

-As an academy we recognise the needs of young carers in that they can be more vulnerable or placed at risk.
+As a school we recognise the needs of young carers in that they can be more vulnerable or placed at risk.

 We aim to be able to identify young carers and ensure they are supported to help reach their potential with an understanding that staff and volunteers may need to refer into early help services for an assessment of their needs via the Early Help Hub.

-6.11 Forced Marriage
+6.12 Forced Marriage

-The UK Government describe this as taking someone, usually overseas, to force them to marry (whether or not the forced marriage takes place) or marrying someone who lacks the mental capacity to consent to the marriage (Coercion may include physical, psychological, financial, sexual and emotional pressure).
+The UK Government describe this as taking someone, usually overseas, to force them to marry (whether or not the forced marriage takes place) or marrying someone who lacks the mental capacity to consent to the marriage ( Coercion may include physical, psychological, financial, sexual and emotional pressure).
 It may also involve physical or sexual violence and abuse.

-However the choice of whether or not to accept the arrangement remains with the prospective spouses.
+Arranged marriage is common in some cultures.
+The families of both spouses take a leading role in arranging the marriage, however the choice of whether or not to accept the arrangement remains with the prospective spouses.
 Children may be married at a very young age and well below the age of consent in England.
 ALL Staff should be particularly alert to suspicions or concerns raised by a pupil.
 Since June 2014 forcing someone to marry has become a criminal offence in England and Wales under the Anti-Social Behaviour, Crime and Policing Act 2014.

-If at any time the academy had a concern regarding a child who this may apply too immediate contact will be made with MARU for guidance and advice.
+If at any time the school had a concern regarding a child who this may apply too immediate contact will be made with MARU for guidance and advice.

-6.12 Private Fostering
+6.13 Private Fostering